marycgartland/CatanJr/README.txt

 > What item would to trade in (Wood [W], Molasses [M], Gold [G], Goat[GT] or Cutlass [C])?

-The user must enter one of the 5 letters to distinguish the resource they want to swap in order to obtain their desired resource from the marketplace
+The user must enter one of the 5 letters to distinguish the resource they want to swap in order to obtain their desired resource from the marketplace.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------